 Does Salt Water Damage Aluminum Boats?

 Does saltwater damage aluminum boats?
 Yes, salt water corrosion does damage aluminum boats.
 Over time, aluminum slowly oxidates in saltwater.
 The electrochemical inside the aluminum of the boat isn’t strong enough to handle the harsh effects of corrosion caused by the saltwater.

 Aluminum does a great job of resisting corrosion most of the time.
-Unfortunately, saltwater is very harsh with its corrosion, and it’s up to you to protect it.
+Unfortunately, saltwater, unlike freshwater, is very harsh with its corrosion, and it’s up to you to protect it.
 Not just from saltwater, but from barnacles and different types of issues that only arise in salt water.

-Here are some different options to prevent corrosion along your, rivets, bolts, and other hardware on your aluminum boat.
+Here are some different options to prevent corrosion along your, rivets, bolts, and other hardware on your aluminum hull boat.
 These will help you stand the test of time and tide.

 What Exactly Causes Aluminum Corrosion in Saltwater?

-Your aluminum boat is not rusting.
+Your aluminum fishing boats are not rusting.
 It is suffering from the harsh effects of corrosion due to exposure to saltwater.
 Aluminum Handrail Direct defines rust as “the oxidation of iron or steel as a result of interaction with water or air.”
 This is unrelated to our situation because aluminum does not contain the presence of other metals like iron or steel.